envoyproxy/ratelimit/README.md

 to the caller; only the connection handling changes.
 Applies to both the main and the per-second Redis clients.

+## Calendar-aligned MONTH rate limits

+1. `USE_CALENDAR_MONTH_RATE_LIMIT` : (default is "false")

+By default, a `unit: month` rate limit uses a fixed 30-day window counted from the Unix epoch, which does not line up with real calendar months (it drifts, and treats every month as 30 days regardless of its actual length).

+Setting `USE_CALENDAR_MONTH_RATE_LIMIT` to `"true"` switches `MONTH` limits to a true calendar month window instead: the cache key bucket, TTL/expiration, and reported reset time all cover the 1st through the last day of the month (UTC).
+This is opt-in because it changes when existing `MONTH` limits reset and is therefore not enabled by default.

 # Memcache

 Experimental Memcache support has been added as an alternative to Redis in v1.5.